Jason Allen 14/02/23

 Sunday in Brooklyn | Notting Hill

 This post is brought to you by Captain Obvious: NYC import Sunday in Brooklyn’s legendary, trademarked, triple-stacked brown butter & hazelnut maple praline pancakes are really, really good.
-Unfortunately, the restaurant isn’t open on Pancake Day itself, so think of this as more of a ‘weekend practice run’ kind of place to prepare your belly for Tuesday.
+You can get them on the dessert menu for dinner.
+And despite the name, it’s open on a Tuesday, in London.
+Praise be.

 Sakurado | Kensington